aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/creating-loading-and-saving-3d-scene/specify-3d-file-save-options/_index.md

 ---

 ## **3D File Save Options**
-There are several [Scene.Save](https://reference.aspose.com/3d/python-net/aspose.threed/scene) method overloads that accept a SaveOptions object.
-This should be an object of a class derived from the SaveOptions class.
-Each save format has a corresponding class that holds save options for that save format, for example, there is ColladaSaveOptions for the FileFormat.Collada save format.
+There are several [`Scene.save`](https://reference.aspose.com/3d/net/aspose.threed/scene) method overloads that accept a `SaveOptions` object.
+This should be an object of a class derived from the `SaveOptions` class.
+Each save format has a corresponding class that holds save options for that save format, for example, there is `ColladaSaveOptions` for the `FileFormat.Collada` save format.
 ### **Use of the Collada Save Options**
 The code below shows how to set save options before saving a 3D file to Collada format.